BayeSN-TD: Time Delay and $H_0$ Estimation for Lensed SN H0pe: Application to SN H0pe

 We begin by fitting the observed photometry of SN H0pe with BayeSN-TD, presented in Table 2 of \citet{Pierel24}.
 As discussed in Section \ref{priors}, BayeSN-TD fits for time-of-maximum of each image relative to some fiducial peak phase.
 The prior on $t_\text{max}$ is then a uniform distribution 10 rest-frame days either side of this fiducial peak phase for each image.
 Considering the high redshift of SN H0pe, this means that in the observer-frame the priors on the peak MJD of each image are broad, uninformative uniform distributions such that

 Our BayeSN-TD fits to the light curve of SN H0pe are shown in Fig. \ref{h0pe_fit_plot}, and fit parameters are shown in Table \ref{h0pe_fit_params}.
-Fig. \ref{h0pe_corner} shows joint posteriors on our fit parameters.
+Fig. \ref{h0pe_corner} shows joint posteriors on BayeSN model parameters and time delays.
+For clarity we exclude magnifications from this figure; we see some covariance between $\Delta T_\text{BA}$ and $\beta_A$, with weaker covariances between other time delays and magnifications.
 We infer $\theta=-1.27\pm0.29$, which corresponds to a B-band 15-day decline $\Delta m_{15,\text{B}}\approx0.91$ mag.
 We find that SN H0pe has a large amount of host-galaxy dust reddening, with $A_V=0.95\pm0.14$ and a relatively low $R_V=1.80\pm0.28$.
 A low value of $R_V$ is fairly typical for more highly-reddened SNe Ia \citep[e.g.][]{TM22, Burns14, Amanullah14}.
 Unsurprisingly, as shown in Fig. \ref{h0pe_corner}, there is a large degree of covariance between $R_V$ and $A_V$.